LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Dealing with proprietary Prolog directives and predicates
 ---------------------------------------------------------

-Most Prolog compilers define proprietary, non-standard, directives and predicates that may be used in both plain code and module code.
+Most Prolog compilers define proprietary, non-standard directives and predicates that may be used in both plain code and module code.
 Non-standard Prolog built-in predicates are usually not problematic, as Logtalk is usually able to identify and compile them correctly (but see